DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 becoming an increasingly common practice by many IT firms which tend to reinforce the bias by creating a captive user environment.
-Personalized experience and the imposition of proprietary formats with little or no compatibility with other platforms make switching online environment even more difficult.
+Personalized experience and the imposition of proprietary formats with little or no compatibility with other platforms make switching online environments even more difficult.
 This partitioning by service providers contributes to increased centralization against the customers’ interests, as is the case with iOS or Android for mobile phones, Windows and Mac OS for operating systems, Firefox or Chromes for navigators, etc.

 ## 5.3 Centrality and Network Effects